ge97yib/HomePage/_pages/cv.md

 Work experience
 ======
 * Sep.2020-Mar.2021: CHASSIS ENGINEER,SAIC-GM Wuhan
-  * Oversaw the identifi cation and resolution of assembly and quality issues during the installation of suspension and mounting components on the chassis production line at the final assembly plant.
+  * Supervised the identification and timely resolution of assembly and quality issues, particularly during the installation of suspension and mounting components on the chassis production line at the final assembly plant.
+This role necessitated vigilant oversight and proactive problem-solving to maintain the integrity and efficiency of the production process.
-  * Gained in-depth expertise in lean manufacturing principles and became profi cient in General Motors' Production Process Management System.
+  * Acquired extensive knowledge and proficiency in Lean Manufacturing principles, mastering General Motors' Production Process Management System.
+This expertise was instrumental in streamlining operations, minimizing waste, and optimizing overall workflow at the production facility.
-  * Played a key role in analyzing and addressing quality issues by leveraging customer feedback and employing Six Sigma methodologies, among other techniques.
+  * Played a pivotal role in addressing and mitigating quality issues through a comprehensive approach.
+This involved utilizing valuable customer feedback and implementing Six Sigma methodologies and additional effective techniques to improve product quality and customer satisfaction consistently.

 Skills
 ======